 - How many visits can I have per week?

-You are allowed one, 1-hour visit per 7-day period.
+You are allowed two, 1-hour visit per 7-day period.

 - What are your visitation hours?